To Do Canada

 Silent Lake Provincial Park

 Silent Lake Provincial Park provides camping for the spring, summer, and winter seasons.
-With over 36 different trails to choose from, you can enjoy outdoor adventures on foot or bike.
+With over 36 different trails to choose from, you can enjoy outdoor adventures on foot or by bike.
 In the winter, coast along 34km of cross-country ski trails with the opportunity to warm up in heated cabins.
 Those who love the tranquility of nature will appreciate the absence of motorboats as Silent Lake lives up to its name!

 Address: 1589 Silent Lake Park Road, Bancroft